Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/03_Balancing-Benefits-of-Obligations-and-Restrictions.md

 **Lecture:**

-- Provide the learners an overview of the specific data-related obligations and restrictions including information security (see Resources 1, 2), dual use of data (Resources 3, 4), commercial and contractual regulations (Resource 5), archiving laws (Resource 6), GDPR (Resources 7, 8) and stakeholder interaction (Resource 9).
+- Provide the learners an overview of the specific data-related obligations and restrictions including information security (see Resources&nbsp;1, 2), dual use of data (Resources&nbsp;3, 4), commercial and contractual regulations (Resource&nbsp;5), archiving laws (Resource&nbsp;6), GDPR (Resources&nbsp;7, 8) and stakeholder interaction (Resource&nbsp;9).
 - The material provided helps to describe the information security principles and practices, recognise the considerations related to dual use potential, identify contractual regulations relating to access and use of data, recognising existing archiving laws and GDPR regulation.
 Always remember to check national laws in force.
-- The video (Resource 9) gives an overview of the questions that the researcher can ask the data steward, including the above issues, and the related stakeholders, who might be of help.
+- The video (Resource&nbsp;9) gives an overview of the questions that the researcher can ask the data steward, including the above issues, and the related stakeholders, who might be of help.
 - Further content can be found in the GDPR and stakeholder collaboration sections of this curriculum.

 **Discussion Activity:**